 This License does not grant you any rights to the names, trademarks, service marks, or logos of any contributors.

 You cannot initiate any patent litigation claiming that this software infringes any patent, directly or indirectly.

 You must allow, and make it possible, for anyone to modify this software and use the modified version, including modifying any product that this software is a part of. you may also not use this software as part of an application or product that would prevent anyone from modifying and using any other software.

 Respecting User Choice

 You cannot use this software as part of, or in support of, any application or product that does not respect user agency and that does anything that does not directly accomplish a task that the end user directly requested the product or application to do.
 This software must not be used as part of, or in support of, any application or product that is not a faithful and obedient agent for the end user, including as part of any application or product that manipulates the user.

-This section still applies if the law does not allow such applications or products to comply.
-In that case, this license prohibits the use of this software under such law.
+This section does not apply if the applicable law does not allow such applications or products to comply.

 If any contributor notifies you in writing that you have not complied with Distribution, Notices, Credits, Trademarks, Litigation, Non-Interference, and/or Respecting User Choice, you can keep your license by taking all practical steps to comply within 30 days after the notice.
 If you do not do so, your license ends immediately after the 30 days.